Distributed Nonconvex Optimization: Gradient-free Iterations and $\epsilon$-Globally Optimal Solution: Introduction

 \section{Introduction}

-The developments of distributed optimization algorithms are motivated by wide application scenarios, including distributed learning, statistics, estimation and coordination in various large-scale networked systems, e.g., wireless sensor networks, smart grids, and robot swarms.
-These algorithms enable agents in a network to collaboratively optimize a global objective function, which is generally the sum or the average of local objective functions, by only using local computation and communication.
+The developments of distributed optimization algorithms are motivated by wide application scenarios, including distributed learning, statistics, estimation, and coordination in large-scale networked systems.
+These algorithms enable agents in a network to collaboratively optimize a global objective function, which is generally the sum or average of local objectives, through local computations and communication.
 Owing to their features of exploiting network-wide resources and not requiring central coordinators, these algorithms enjoy higher efficiency, scalability, and robustness compared with their centralized counterparts\cite{nedic2018network}.

-To solve coupled optimization problems by leveraging local interactions, the investigations into distributed optimization benefits a lot from the extensive research on optimization algorithms and consensus theory.
-Conversely, they also provides new insights to these fields, including the dependence of convergence rates on network topology\cite{nedic2018network} and the acceleration technique based on gradient tracking\cite{shi2015extra,di2016next,xu2017convergence,qu2019accelerated}.
-In summary, there is a close relationship between the study of distributed optimization and that of optimization and consensus.
+To solve coupled optimization problems by leveraging local interactions, the studies of distributed optimization benefit from the extensive research on optimization algorithms and consensus.
+Conversely, they also provide new insights, including the dependence of convergence rates on network topology\cite{nedic2018network} and the acceleration via gradient tracking\cite{shi2015extra,di2016next,xu2017convergence,qu2018harnessing}.
+There is a close relationship between the studies of distributed optimization and those of optimization and consensus.